AyomideOlorode/Essency-/README.md

 Essency 24/7 is an **AI-driven seasonal logistics planner** initially focusing on the **education sector** to help **students, creatives, and communities** bring their ideas to life.

-This is an open journey — we’re building in public, sharing every phase from **concept → prototype → testing → growth**.
+This is an open journey, building in public, sharing every phase from **concept → prototype → testing → growth**.

 ---